CivicActions/agile-ms/README.md

 us, we found 352 likely physical addresses, which allowed us to accurately place those Centers, Group Homes, and Slot Contractors on the Google Map.
-Furthermore, we use a different marker for each provider type.
+Furthermore, we use a different marker for each provider type, as per Requirement **(2.6)** which asks us to included additional data as needed.
 We suspect that the data provided by the State for this exercise contains only a fraction of all the data, since all providers types are populated from the beginning of the alphabet to a particular letter.
 The full data may make the maps look more interesting and